HenriHeinonen/CarND-LaneLines-P1/writeup_template.md

 cv2.line(line_image,(x_c,y_c),(x_d,y_d),(255,0,0),10)
 ```

-I also had to create the output directory `test_images_muokattu` first manyally or the script did not work at all!
+I also had to create the output directory `test_images_muokattu` first manually or the script did not work at all!
 It also seems that mpimg.imsave can only store PNG images!

 I was not able to make the videos work at all!
 I worked for about 30 hours for this project (the suggested goal being 10 hours a week for the course if I remember right).
 It took lots of time to make the environment work at all.